nuscarrick/MetricsMonitor/README.md

   0/3 = 48 kHz signal (mono or stereo) is sufficient.
   1 = Signal of at least 96 kHz is required for the pilot tone display; a 192 kHz signal is required for the MPX and RDS displays.
 For both sampling rates, the receiver must support MPX output (activate via the menu if necessary).
   2 = 48 kHz displays the FM audio spectrum up to 19 kHz, 96 kHz the FM baseband up to 38 kHz, and 192 kHz the MPX spectrum up to 56 kHz.
 For both sampling rates (96 and 192 kHz), the receiver must support MPX output (activate this via the menu or configuration if necessary).
 - The configuration file allows you to switch individual display modules on and off and define the click sequence.
 The various displays can also be calibrated there.
 - Press the CTRL key to select different zoom options in MPX + Signal analysis modes
+- Due to the high data rate (up to 10 Mbit/s) and CPU load, it is recommended to restrict the display of the MPX Spectrum (Analyzer) and the Oscilloscope to the administrator account -> "EnableAnalyzerAdminMode": true

 Compatibility with all hardware components and platforms cannot be guaranteed.
 The receiver's output volume, as well as the technical characteristics of the hardware components, affect the display behavior and must be taken into account!!!